a7mad117/Todo-App/README.md

-# Todo app
+# To-do app

-Todo app using flutter, BloC and Sqflite for storing data.
+To-do app using flutter, BloC and Sqflite for storing data.

 # Screenshots